 The improved security environment of the 1990s enabled nuclear weapon states to dramatically reduce their nuclear stockpiles.
 However, the proliferation of knowledge and technology has enabled other countries to build their own nuclear weapons, extending the overall risks to new parts of the world.

-At the Washington Summit in 1999, Allied leaders launched a Weapons of Mass Destruction Initiative to address the risks posed by the proliferation of these weapons and their means of delivery.
+At the 1999 NATO Summit in Washington, Allied leaders launched a Weapons of Mass Destruction Initiative to address the risks posed by the proliferation of these weapons and their means of delivery.
 The initiative was designed to promote understanding of WMD issues, develop ways of responding to them, improve intelligence and information-sharing, enhance existing Allied military readiness to operate in a WMD environment and counter threats posed by these weapons.
 Consequently, the WMD Non-Proliferation Centre was established in 2000.

-At the 2002 Prague Summit, Allies launched a modernisation process which aimed to ensure that the Alliance is able to effectively meet the new challenges of the 21st century.
+At the 2002 NATO Summit in Prague, Allies launched a modernisation process that aimed to ensure that the Alliance is able to effectively meet the new challenges of the 21st century.
 This included the creation of the NATO Response Force, the streamlining of the Alliance command structure and a series of measures to protect NATO populations, forces and territories from chemical, biological, radiological and nuclear (CBRN) threats.

 In 2003, NATO created the Multinational CBRN Defence Battalion and Joint Assessment Team, which have been part of the Combined Joint CBRN Defence Task Force since 2007.

-At the Riga Summit in 2006, Allied leaders endorsed a Comprehensive Political Guidance (CPG) that provides an analysis of the future security environment and a fundamental vision for NATO's ongoing transformation.
+At the 2006 NATO Summit in Riga, Allied leaders endorsed a Comprehensive Political Guidance (CPG) that provides an analysis of the future security environment and a fundamental vision for NATO's ongoing transformation.
 It explicitly mentions the proliferation of WMD and their means of delivery as major security threats, which are particularly dangerous when combined with the threats of terrorism or failed states.

-In July 2007, NATO activated a Joint CBRN Defence Centre of Excellence in Vyškov, Czech Republic.
+In July 2007, NATO activated a Joint CBRN Defence Centre of Excellence in Vyškov, Czechia.

-At the November 2010 Lisbon Summit, Allied leaders adopted a new Strategic Concept.
+At the 2010 NATO Summit in Lisbon, Allied leaders adopted a new Strategic Concept.
 They also agreed at Lisbon to establish a dedicated committee providing advice on arms control, disarmament and non-proliferation.
 This committee started work in March 2011.

-At the 2016 Warsaw Summit, Allies stated that they will ensure that NATO continues to be both strategically and operationally prepared with policies, plans and capabilities to counter a wide range of state and non-state CBRN threats.
+At the 2016 NATO Summit in Warsaw, Allies stated that they will ensure that NATO continues to be both strategically and operationally prepared with policies, plans and capabilities to counter a wide range of state and non-state CBRN threats.